open-resources/physics_bank/content/public/007.Momentum and Impulse/Conservation of Momentum/Puck Collision/Puck Collision.md

 <div id="desc">
 <h5>Long Description of image: Figure of the system described.</h5>
 Before the collision.
-The orange puck moves with horizontal velocity v o i (o for orange and i for initial) towards the right.
+The orange puck moves with horizontal velocity v<sub>oi</sub> (o for orange and i for initial) towards the right.
 The blue puck is at rest.<br>
 After the collision.
 Both pucks move in opposite directions.
-The orange puck moves with a velocity v o f (f for final) at an angle theta with respect to the positive x-axis.
-The blue puck moves with a velocity v b f (b for blue) at an angle phi with respect to the positive x-axis.
+The orange puck moves with a velocity v<sub>of</sub> (f for final) at an angle theta with respect to the positive x-axis.
+The blue puck moves with a velocity v<sub>bf</sub> (b for blue) at an angle phi with respect to the positive x-axis.
 <p>Long description ends.</p>
 </div>